AAD-27/Pycamp-2.0/README.md

 # Pycamp-2.0
-This respository consists of all files that were used by me as Python Trainer at Learn For Cause
+This repository consists of all files that were used by me as Python Trainer at Learn For Cause